Mohammadjamiu/tahugo_updated/content/networking/how-do-you-know-if-a-mac-address-is-unicast-multicast-or-broadcast.md

    Next step is to use a pattern noted as *8 4 2 1* because if you sum up the value you get 15.

-   Now all we need to do is pick 4A which is our target and split it up into 4 and A. from the *8 4 2 1* pattern locate 4 and put one under it (i.e. you are turning it ON) while you have to turn OFF the rest by putting zero.
+   Now all we need to do is pick 4A which is our target and split it up into 4 and A. from the *8 4 2 1* pattern locate 4 and put one under it (i.e., you are turning it ON) while you have to turn OFF the rest by putting zero.
 The result will be 0100.

    For A, since it is 10 you need to look for combinations which will result in 10, and I guess it is 8 and 2 then, just turn them ON and switch the rest OFF as shown below, so you will get 1010.